peihaowang/PoissonImageEditing/README.md

 ### Library

-*PoissonImageEditing* is released under `LGPL` license, and can be used as both shared and static libraries.
-After building and installing *PoissonImageEditing*, you can include the header `PoissonImage.h` and link binary files in your own project.
+*PoissonImageEditing* is released under `LGPL` license.
+Both shared and static libraries are available for end users.
+After building and installing *PoissonImageEditing*, you could include the header `PoissonImage.h` and link binary files in your own project.
 The basic usages of provided APIs are presented as follows:

 ```
 PoissonImage::PoissonImage(GradientScheme gradientSchm = GradientScheme::Maximum, DiffOp gradientOp = DiffOp::Backward, DiffOp divOp = DiffOp::Forward);
 ```

 Instantiate and initialize the `PoissonImage` object.
-The three parameters vary the details algorithms slightly, where `Gradient Scheme` makes the greatest difference:
+These three parameters tweak some steps in the algorithm slightly, where `Gradient Scheme` makes the largest difference as shown below:

 | Naive | Replace | Average | Maximum |
 |:--------------:|:--------------:|:----------------:|:----------------:|